The Most Printed and Read Book of All

 ten times as rare, and therefore more expensive.

-Old Bibles are always hardbound.
-Most have full leather covers and spine
+Bibles were always hardbound.
+Most had full leather covers and spine

-while some have leather spines and corners but fabric centers on the
+while some had leather spines and corners but fabric centers on the

-Bible makers used two decorative techniques—blind stamping where an
+makers used two decorative techniques—blind stamping where an impression

-impression is stamped into the leather resulting in a design or
+is stamped into the leather resulting in a design or "Gold-Stamped",

 Older Bibles often include a “concordance,” also referred to as “The